 Top Loyalty Program Features for Groceries and Food & Beverage Companies

-With the key priorities set in place, here are several features required to run a loyalty program, as well as some additional features that can help make your loyalty program feel unique and exciting.
+With the key priorities set in place, here are several features required to run a grocery reward program or a food and beverage loyalty program.

 1. Identifying Customers

 In terms of customer identification, it all started with traditional plastic grocery store loyalty cards, which people kept in their wallets and handbags.
 The cashier scanned the customer’s card with a POS device, and boom, that customer left a footprint in the store.

 It’s a tried-and-tested feature that customers are familiar with, but more than likely they already have plenty of other plastic cards competing for space in their wallets, so this approach isn’t a very unique one.